-Conventional denture is applied after the gum tissue completely heals – it usually takes a few months (that only applies if you are removing teeth and waiting for your gums to heal if no healing needed you could start fabrication of new dentures same day).
+A conventional denture is applied after the gum tissue completely heals – it usually takes a few months (that only applies if you are removing teeth and waiting for your gums to heal if no healing needed you could start the fabrication of new dentures same day).
 During the waiting period, you will have to live without teeth.
-Conventional denture is a durable prosthetic device.
-However, as facial muscles can sag over the time, your dentures may need to be remade and readjusted.
+A conventional denture is a durable prosthetic device.
+However, as facial muscles can sag over time, your dentures may need to be remade and readjusted.

 - Immediate Denture